Royal corgis: Attacks

 On several occasions, the Queen or her staff have been injured by the corgis.
 In 1954, the palace clock winder, Leonard Hubbard, was bitten by Susan upon entering the nursery at the Royal Lodge, Windsor.
 Later in the same year, one of the Queen Mother's corgis bit a policeman on guard duty in London.

 In 1968, Labour MP Peter Doig called for the royal staff to put up a "Beware of the dog" sign at Balmoral after one of the corgis bit a postman.
 In February 1989, it was reported that the royal family had hired an animal psychologist to tame the dogs after they developed a habit of nipping them and the staff.
 In 1989, the Queen Mother’s dog, Ranger, led a pack of corgis that attacked and killed the Queen’s beloved corgi, Chipper.

 In March 1991, the Queen was bitten after trying to break up a fight between ten or so of her corgis.
 She had to have three stitches to her left hand.
 John Collins, the Queen Mother's chauffeur, had to have a tetanus injection after he also tried to intervene.
 In 2003, Pharos, a tenth-generation offspring of Susan, was put down after being mauled by Princess Anne's English bull terrier, Dottie.
 Anne arrived at Sandringham to visit her mother for Christmas and the corgis rushed out of the front door as they arrived.
 It was reported that "Dottie went for Pharos, savaging the corgi's hind legs and breaking one in three places."

 Influence

-The royal corgis are known all across the world and are closely associated with the Queen.
+The royal corgis are known all across the world and are closely associated with the former Queen.
 The corgis have had numerous items dedicated to them, in particular being the subject of many statues and works of art.
 Because of the Queen's fondness for the Welsh Corgi, an increased number of corgis were exhibited in the 1954 West Australian Canine Association's Royal Show.
 Queen Elizabeth II's crown coin KM# 1135, made of copper nickel of size 33 mm, issued during her Golden Jubilee year, shows the Queen with a corgi.
 Cartoonist Carl Giles included the corgis in every cartoon he drew of the Queen after 1962.
 The pets are the subject of an animated comedy film by Belgian studio NWave Pictures, called The Queen's Corgi, which was released in the UK in July 2019.